ScottThomasMiller/ScottsML/gpu/nail/hnn/README.md

 This is my GPU code for the Hamiltonian Neural Network (HNN) which learns the trajectories of the N-Dimensional Simple Harmonic Oscillator (NDSHO).
 The code runs in distributed-data parallel mode using PyTorch, yielding a very nice speedup over conventional CPU or single-GPU implementations.

+The module data.py is a fork of a fork of code from the Greydanus team at Google.
+It generates the simulated training data, and forecasts orbits using either an integrator or the trained model.

 To generate training data, use ndshogen.sh in ScottsML/nail/hnn/sho.
 Edit the script first, to set the save_dir and name (output filename) parameters.